What you need to know about Google's Core December 2020 update

 What is a Broad Core Algorithm update?

-To guarantee that search results are always relevant to search queries, Google has built a complex system of algorithms that organises pages in the search results according to their relevance to the search query.
-This means that, ideally the first page in the search results will also the most relevant to the query.
+To guarantee that search results are always relevant to search queries, Google has built a complex system of algorithms that organises pages in the search results according to their relevance to a specific search query.
+This means that, ideally the first page in the search results will also be the most relevant to the query.

-Google updates are released to improve algorithms and make them more accurate when matching search queries with results, with the ultimate goal of providing the best user experience.
+Google updates are released to improve algorithms and make them more accurate when matching search queries with results, with the ultimate goal of providing the best user experience posible.